-The masterplan has sought to clarify the role of St Mary's Lands as a publicly accessible open space and one that supports a range of businesses that make an indirect contribution to the local economy and a direct contribution to the Council.
-Even within Warwick, a significant number of respondents to the consultation perceive St Mary's Lands to be 'the racecourse' and not a free to use public open space.
-The purpose of St Mary's Lands is little promoted and understood, whilst a lack of access to play facilities and toilets marginalises it further to a local and niche group of users.
-The importance of the historical, cultural, and environmental significance of the site is little understood, resulting in a low public profile and undervalued asset.
+The master plan has sought to clarify the role of St. Mary's Lands as a publicly accessible open space and one that supports a range of businesses that make an indirect contribution to the local economy and a direct contribution to the Council.
+Even within Warwick, a significant number of respondents to the consultation perceive St. Mary's Lands to be 'the racecourse' and not a free to use public open space.
+The purpose of St. Mary's Lands is little promoted and understood whilst a lack of access to play facilities and toilets marginalises it further to a local and niche group of users.
+The importance of the historical, cultural, and environmental significance of the site is little understood, resulting in a low public profile.

-There is considerable potential, through the masterplan, to better present St Mary's Lands as both an asset for the whole town and as a key destination within Warwick's wider offer to visitors from further afield.
+There is considerable potential, through the masterplan to better present St. Mary's Lands as an asset for the whole town and as destination within Warwick's wider offer to visitors from further afield.
 By lifting the site's profile, an upward spiral of investment can be encouraged that will assist in sustaining the open space into the future.
-Having a clear understanding of how the site sits in relation to the town's other parks and green spaces is also important in planning for its future, and guiding future maintenance and management regimes.
-For this reason, a clear vision statement for St Mary's Lands has been developed alongside the spatial masterplan.
+Having a clear understanding of how the site sits in relation to the town's other parks and green spaces is also important in planning for its future, guiding how maintenance and management is undertaken.
+For this reason, a clear vision statement for St. Mary's Lands has been developed alongside the spatial masterplan.

-The masterplan defines a set of agreed proposals, that have been developed by the Working Party and subject to wider consultation.
+The masterplan defines a set of agreed proposals, developed by the Working Party and widely consulted on.
 These form the basis of the 10-year delivery plan.
-The masterplan also has a function as supplemental planning guidance for the site.
+The masterplan also has a function as supplemental planning advice for the site.
 If it were only to deal with the proposals contained in the delivery plan, this would be too restrictive and inhibit change that might be beneficial in the future.
 The masterplan has a second role to play in helping to guide what development would or would not be acceptable in the future at the site.
 As such it represents a defined set of needs as known at the time and provides the framework to protect and enhance the space in the future when other needs become known.